benjamin-musil/benjamin-musil.github.io/README.md

 **Texas A&M University** — *B.S.
 Mechanical Engineering, Minor in Computer Science, December 2017*

 **University of Texas** — *M.S.E.
 Software Engineering, August 2019 - Present*

+Master's program is flexible with full-time work and tailored to fit the schedules of working professionals.
+[Here is a link to the specific program I am in](https://executive.engr.utexas.edu/pme/swe.php).

 Master's-level courses taken:
 - *Software Testing* - Built a code coverage tool in Java from scratch that could be deployed to any existing Java project.